seya/lazzzy_boys/README.md

 ![Parallel Algorithm](http://blog.opticontrols.com/wp-content/uploads/2010/03/parallel.png)

-* We tested all the three algorithms to find out the best algorithm for this project.
-The Cohen-Coon and Lambda PID tuning rules from Noninteractive Algorithm seemed the best fit for our case because they were designed to give a very fast response.
-However, it turned out it not possible to find the parameters to achieve the short response time that we want.

 ##### 1.3.3 Finding PID Parameters
 * While 'Parallel Algorithm' is simple to understand, it is not intuitive to tune.
 The reason is that it has no controller gain i.e. the gain parameter affecting all three control parameters i.e. P,I, and D.  Therefore, we needed to tune the parameters manually by checking how each parameter affects the result of the control.
 Following is the result of throttle and brake PID controllers with the parameters we found after many try & error testings.
 The legend: 'current' is the current speed of the car, 'proposed' is the proposed speed of the car, 'brake_200' is the brake torque divided by 200, and 'throttle' is the value of throttle with the percentage control.